-The best Mastercard with no foreign transaction fees is the Citi Premier® Card.
-This card has no foreign fees and offers a sign-up bonus of 60,000 points for spending $4,000 in the first 3 months.
-You also get 3 points / $1 spent on travel (including gas stations), on dining, and at supermarkets (1 point / $1 spent everywhere else).
+The best Mastercard with no foreign transaction fee is the Citi Premier® Card.
+This card offers a sign-up bonus of 80,000 points for spending $4,000 in the first 3 months.
+Plus, you can earn 1 - 3 points per $1 spent on purchases.

 Best Mastercard Credit Cards with No Foreign Transaction Fees

 The best way to avoid foreign transaction fees is to us a debit or credit card that waives such fees while traveling abroad.
 About 25% of the available credit card offers on the market don’t charge foreign transaction fees, and those cards are available to people of all credit levels, so there’s really no reason to pay the extra charge when you travel abroad.… read full answer

 1. Get a credit card with no foreign transaction fee.

 Foreign transaction fees are charged by credit card companies, not merchants, and the surcharge could add as much as 4% to purchases made outside the U.S. These fees also apply to online purchases processed abroad, even if you’re sitting in front of your computer at home when you complete the transaction.
 If a card charges a foreign transaction fee, it will be listed in the card’s terms and conditions.